cneal111/Client-Server-Example/CS4310_Project1_CodyNeal/README.txt

 This document shall server as the README for the client-server project 1:

+This project will demonstrate a basic file transfer system using the TCP method.

 In this project folder are two separate sub folders titled "Client" and "Server":
 	-both of these folders contain a single python file. a.) the Client folder has client.py